Little Wandle Phonics

 Daily phonics lessons in Reception and Year 1

 - We teach phonics for 30 minutes a day.
-In Reception, we build from 10-minute lessons, with additional daily oral blending games, to the full-length lesson as quickly as possible.
+In Reception, we have additional daily oral blending games.
 Each Friday, we review the week’s teaching to help children become fluent readers.

-- We follow the Little Wandle Letters and Sounds Revised progression:
+- We follow the Little Wandle Letters and Sounds Revised expectations of progress:

 - Children in Reception are taught to read and spell words using Phase 2 and 3 GPCs, and words with adjacent consonants (Phase 4) with fluency and accuracy.

 - Children in Year 1 review Phase 3 and 4 and are taught to read and spell words using Phase 5 GPCs with fluency and accuracy.

 Daily Keep-up lessons ensure every child learns to read